rpki-client/rpki-client-portable/README.md

-This is a port of OpenBSDs rpki-client to other operating systems.
+This is a port of OpenBSD's rpki-client to other operating systems.
 It is based on portability code from the OpenBGPD, OpenNTPD, OpenSSH, and LibreSSL portable projects.